dfinity/examples/motoko/encrypted-notes-dapp/README.md

 This is an _example dapp_ that demonstrates the potential of building _canisters_ for the IC.
 Please do not use this code in production and/or scenarios in which sensitive data could be involved.
 While this dapp illustrates end-to-end encryption, there are **several open security issues** that should be addressed before the dapp could be considered production-ready:

 - The frontend re-uses the generated public- and private-key pair for every identity in the same browser.
-This key pair should be unique per principal.
+In a better implementation, this key pair should be unique per principal.
 - The public/private key pair should not be managed by the web browser at all.
 [WebAuthn](https://en.wikipedia.org/wiki/WebAuthn) should be used to push the key management to the operating system.
 - Integer overflows are possible in the Rust canister, e.g., for `NEXT_NOTE`.
 - Users may lose their notes if they accidentally clean the browser data (localStorage) while no other device is synced to the dapp.